BookingSync/bookingsync-api-docs/content/guides/secure-payments-by-bookingsync.md

 We also recommend including more details like `fullname`, `email`, `zip` and other address related field.

-You can find more about the payments' attributes and how to create themin the  [payments endpoint documentation](/reference/endpoints/payments/).
+You can find more about the payments' attributes and how to create them in the [payments endpoint documentation](/reference/endpoints/payments/).

 ## Executing Payment